PrimeXBT Review 2022 – Deep Look at Features, Fees, Security, Supported Countries

 In the case above, your total payout will be $2,425.

 Prime XBT recommends its users to be extremely active online, suggesting that they share their referral links via social networks, create videos and blogs explaining the benefits of trading on the platform, and be open and engaged in community discussions to build up their referral network.
-PrimeXBT’s website will apparently have a leaderboard with top 10 referral partners listed on it, but for now this feature is still in preparation.
+PrimeXBT’s website will apparently have a leaderboard with the top 10 referral partners listed on it, but for now, this feature is still in preparation.

 The whole thing does have a hint of the well-known and dreaded pyramid-like structure you don’t exactly want to see with a financial platform; still, as long as the trading features are operational and people’s money is safe, there ain’t much to complain about.

-The exchange offers a wide variety of security features that ensure their customer’s assets are protected from third party malicious actors:
+The exchange offers a wide variety of security features that ensure their customer’s assets are protected from third-party malicious actors: